Why Dellin Betances Can’t Stop Bleeding And What It Means For The Yankees

 — Brendan Kuty (@BrendanKutyNJ) September 9, 2018

-Betances has stated that there is actually no pain when the cut reopens and he starts bleeding, but it is a problem gripping pitches because the ball gets slippery.
-He maintains that he will get time to let it heal better eventually, but that right now the team needs him ready to go every game.
+Betances stated that there is actually no pain when the cut reopens starts bleeding, but it poses a problem gripping pitches because the ball gets slippery.
+He maintains that he will have time to let it heal better eventually, but that right now, the team needs him ready to go every game.

 “I was good for about three weeks and then I got myself pretty good, I think it was probably three or four games ago.
 And now I’ve been getting myself every game.
 Just a matter of hopefully letting that heal.
 I’ve been trying to do a lot of stuff but it’s just one of those annoying things.”